AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 <img src="IMG_20190209_092106.jpg">

-**Figure 1:** New connection linking the fluoride constant head tank with the flocculator. **[Consider circling the fitting you are referring to in the figure in red to make it even clearer what connection you are talking about.
+**Figure 5:** New connection linking the fluoride constant head tank with the flocculator. **[Consider circling the fitting you are referring to in the figure in red to make it even clearer what connection you are talking about.
 This can be done on Google Drawings.]**

 In place of the IV drip chamber, microbore tubing connected to the PACl constant head tank was used to drip PACl directly in the fluoride constant head tank at a constant rate, mixing with the fluoride and beginning the coagulation process.
 This change allowed the PACl and fluoride systems to become decoupled.

 <img src="IMG_20190209_092113.jpg">

-**Figure 2:** Microbore tubing connected to the PACl system allows PACl to drip directly into the fluoride constant head tank. **[The micro-tubing here is really hard to see.
+**Figure 6:** Microbore tubing connected to the PACl system allows PACl to drip directly into the fluoride constant head tank. **[The micro-tubing here is really hard to see.
 Same as previous comment, consider circling it in red.]**

 The system was tested with red dye in place of PACl and water to determine the extent of mixing, and it was observed that the fluoride constant head tank became a homogenous red mixture, coloring the waste line red as well, implying that the dye was able to be well mixed in the fluoride constant head tank under this new construct.

+### Jar Tests
+In previous runs of the second redesign of the gravity powered system, it was observed that red dye particles continued to float through the sedimentation tube regardless of its upflow velocity.
+That is, even when the system was stopped, all of the red dye flocs floated to the top of the sedimentation tube.

+To test whether this result was specific to mechanics of flocculation that could perhaps change the properties of red dye flocs, a jar test was conducted, using a magnetic stirrer to rapidly mix the solution to increase collision rates.

+Plastic beakers with 420 microliters of PACl was mixed with 400 milliliters of red dye in 400 mL of water.
+The solution was stirred using a stir bar for 15 minutes before leaving the solution to settle.

+This was compared to a solution of bound red dye with PACl directly from the experimental apparatus after flocculation.
+The flocculator was run at a system concentration of 40 mg/mL of PACl, which was mixed with red dye.
+The solution after flocculation was added to a beaker initially containing 200 milliliters of water to simulate conditions in the sedimentation tank.
+The flocculation solution was added to the beaker it was roughly the same color as the first independently created solution.
+The solution was not stirred and was allowed to settle directly after the addition of flocs.

 ## Results and Analysis
 ### Determining the Effectiveness of New System